-This draft Masterplan seeks views on a long term programme of aspirational projects to ensure Elgin City Centre is a prosperous, attractive and healthy place.
+This Masterplan sets out a long term programme of aspirational projects to ensure Elgin City Centre is a prosperous, attractive and healthy place.

-The draft Masterplan has been prepared as a partnership between Elgin BID, Elgin Community Council and Moray Council.
-The Covid-19 pandemic swept across the world as the draft Masterplan was being prepared and the pressures which social distancing, homeworking and lockdown measures have placed upon individuals and businesses has had a significant adverse economic and social effect, giving even greater momentum to the need for strategic planning, partnership working, investment, co-ordination and adaptation to changing circumstances.
+The Masterplan has been prepared as a partnership between Elgin BID, Elgin Community Council and Moray Council and informed by responses to the public consultation.
+The Covid-19 pandemic swept across the world as the Masterplan was being prepared and the pressures which social distancing, homeworking and lockdown measures have placed upon individuals and businesses has had a significant adverse economic and social effect, giving even greater momentum to the need for strategic planning, partnership working, investment, co-ordination and adaptation to changing circumstances.
 This Masterplan is intended to create a land use framework to help support the economic recovery of Elgin City Centre.